jwlodek/py_cui/docs/DocstringGenerated/PyCui.md

- add_label | Function that adds a new label to the CUI grid add_block_label | Function that adds a new block label to the CUI grid add_button | Function that adds a new button to the CUI grid _get_horizontal_neighbors | Gets all horizontal (left, right) neighbor widgets _get_vertical_neighbors | Gets all vertical (up, down) neighbor widgets _check_if_neighbor_exists | Function that checks if widget has neighbor in specified cell.
+ add_label | Function that adds a new label to the CUI grid add_block_label | Function that adds a new block label to the CUI grid add_button | Function that adds a new button to the CUI grid get_widget_at_position | Returns containing widget for character position _get_horizontal_neighbors | Gets all horizontal (left, right) neighbor widgets _get_vertical_neighbors | Gets all vertical (up, down) neighbor widgets _check_if_neighbor_exists | Function that checks if widget has neighbor in specified cell.